nstflecher/vsDiaryWriter/README.md

 # vsDiaryWriter
 ## Overview:
 The VSDiayWriter is a diary writer that supports search indexing, encryption, authentication, and HTML editing.
 The application is designed modularly and supports multiple types of components that users can freely choose from.
+This Application Was Written For Abigail(Abby) Nunez.

 ## Features:
 * Authentication with password